Covid-19: LG rejected proposal for panel to look into oxygen shortage deaths, says Manish Sisodia

 The Delhi government on Friday alleged that Lieutenant Governor Anil Baijal has rejected a proposal to set up an expert committee to find out the number of deaths caused in the city due to lack of medical oxygen during the second wave of coronavirus.

-However, soon after Deputy Chief Minister Manish Sisodia leveled the allegation, Baijal’s officereportedly denied the claim calling it “misleading”, according to the Hindustan Times.
+However, soon after Deputy Chief Minister Manish Sisodia leveled the allegation, Baijal’s office reportedly denied the claim calling it “misleading”, according to the Hindustan Times.

 Earlier in June too, Baijal had denied permission to a Delhi government proposal for formation of an expert committee on the matter.